Serra's Music Program

-Serra's music curriculum features three performing groups: Jazz Band, Symphonic Band, Men's chorus, and one general music course–Beginning Guitar.
+Serra's music curriculum features three performing groups: Jazz Band, Symphonic Band and Men's Chorus.
 All courses are accepted by the University of California as fulfillment of their Visual and Performing Arts entrance requirement.
 In addition, Serra's music courses are closely aligned with California State University standards in music and are designed to meet the needs of serious music students, as well as those wishing to explore music for the first time.

 This is an elite group of musicians who must submit an audition and be selected.

 Instruments include flute*, clarinet*, alto sax*, tenor sax*, bari sax*, trumpet*, trombone*, bass*, drum set*, percussion*, piano, guitar, violin, viola and cello.

 This group is for students who have at least one year of experience on their instrument.
 They perform at many functions, including concerts, festivals, football and basketball games.

 Instruments accepted: flute, oboe, bassoon, clarinet, bass clarinet, alto sax, tenor sax, bari sax, trumpet, horn, trombone, baritone/ euphonium, tuba, and percussion.

 Currently this group is offered once a week, after school for 90 minutes.
 However, we are hopeful that the Tri-School Choir will become a part of the school day in 2022-2023.